We asked the experts how to look and sound better on video - CNN Underscored

 “Nine times out of 10, you’ve already got the equipment that you need sitting right at home,” says Spearman.
 “It’s just how you use that equipment and using it correctly to start this journey, especially for content creation.”

-Spearman got his start making videos from his iPod touch, and has gradually upgraded over the years to a pristine-looking setup that includes a Sony A7 III camera and an Elgato Wave:3 microphone.
-The London-based, who has made appearances on major gaming outlets such as IGN and GameStop, notes that his setup allows him to feel ready for any opportunity.
+Spearman got his start making videos from his iPod Touch, and has gradually upgraded over the years to a pristine-looking setup that includes a Sony A7 III camera and an Elgato Wave:3 microphone.
+The London-based creator, who has made appearances on major gaming outlets such as IGN and GameStop, notes that his setup allows him to feel ready for any opportunity.

-Pena, who is a Podcast Hall of Fame inductee and has appeared on major networks and channels such as Telemundo, Cheddar and Kinda Funny, shares similar advice about starting simple.
+Peña, who is a Podcast Hall of Fame inductee and has appeared on major networks and channels such as Telemundo, Cheddar and Kinda Funny, shares similar advice about starting simple.

 “Buy whatever you can afford at first.
 And like I said, master your craft, man, master it.
-And then slowly you will upgrade,” said Peña.
-“As long as people can at least see you or [more importantly] hear you, that to me is more important than anything else.”
+And then slowly you will upgrade,” he says.
+“As long as people can at least see you or hear you, that to me is more important than anything else.”